Risk of Ruin Calculator: How to Know If Your Strategy Will Blow Up

 A strategy can have positive expected value and still have a dangerously high risk of ruin.
 This happens when:

-• Position size is too large relative to the edge
+- Position size is too large relative to the edge

-• Win rate is moderate (50-60%) with small reward-to-risk, creating long losing streaks
+- Win rate is moderate (50-60%) with small reward-to-risk, creating long losing streaks

-• The ruin threshold is too generous - a 50% drawdown feels survivable on paper but destroys psychology and compounds against you
+- The ruin threshold is too generous - a 50% drawdown feels survivable on paper but destroys psychology and compounds against you

 The concept applies to every style of trading - scalping, swing trading, and long-term position trading.
 What changes is the frequency of trades and the time horizon over which ruin can occur.

-The Risk of Ruin Formula
+What Is the Risk of Ruin Formula?

 The analytical formula for risk of ruin under fixed fractional sizing is: